Covafem 5 MG Tablet

 Covafem 5 MG Tablet is primarily prescribed to control excessive vaginal bleeding during menstruation.
 It is a synthetic form of progestin, is effective in treating abnormal vaginal bleeding and other menstrual disorders in women which are triggered due to an imbalance of hormones.

-It is also used as a birth control to prevent unwanted pregnancies.
-It provides contraception for about eight weeks.
-Norethisterone works mainly by stopping the process of ovulation.
-It also changes the lining of the uterus to make it less likely for a fertilised egg to attach to it.
-It is available as an injection.
-It is a convenient and effective form of short-term contraception.
+It is also used in preventing unwanted pregnancies.
+It is helpful in providing contraception for about eight weeks.
+It mainly works by stopping the process of ovulation.
+It also brings changes to the lining of the uterus to make it less probable for a fertilized egg to attach to it.
+It comes in the form of an injection and is a convenient form of short-term contraception.

 Covafem 5 MG Tablet can produce some side effects such as acne, irregular menstrual bleeding, hirsutism, increased weight, skin reactions, feeling dizzy, nausea and voice changes.
 If you experience any other symptoms which you think may be due to taking this medicine, speak to your doctor for advice.

 Before starting Regestrone Tablet ensure you have discussed with your doctor if you have:

 - Problem with your arteries

 - Ovarian cyst